-- Leaders can access a variety of sources of weather forecasts and online river level gauges. - Leaders should be able to interpret such weather forecasts and the possible effect on river levels. - Leaders can plan an appropriate safe journey based on the group's aspirations and ability. - The Leader will navigate effectively and should be able to locate their current position using a map or via a suitable navigational device. - The Leader should be able to work out an appropriate escape route using a map.
+- Leaders can access a variety of sources of weather forecast, be able to interpret such weather forecasts and be mindful of actual conditions. - Leaders can plan an appropriate safe journey based on the group's aspirations and ability. - The Leader will navigate effectively and should be able to locate their current position on a map or via a suitable navigational device. - The Leader should be able to work out an appropriate escape route using a map.